nix-community/developer-workshop/README.md

 ## What?

-A completely free two-day developer workshop and NixOS release hackathon.
+A two-day developer workshop and NixOS release hackathon.
+Free entry, food, and drinks.

 ## When?